umorjyoti/trip/memory-bank/activeContext.md

   - All existing user management functionality preserved in AdminTeam page

 ## Next Steps
+- Test the notification system using the comprehensive test guide provided
+- Verify all 5 notification types work correctly in real scenarios
+- Test real-time updates and polling functionality
+- Verify notification system works across different browsers and devices
+- Monitor performance with large numbers of notifications
+- Consider adding notification preferences for admin users
+- Test the complete notification flow from event creation to admin response
+- Verify no existing functionality has been disrupted

+## Previous Next Steps
 - Test the search functionality with various search terms and edge cases
 - Verify that search works correctly with large user lists
 - Test search functionality on different devices and screen sizes